Shahriar87/kids-one-site/README.md

-# Kids One Site (App is under construction!)
+# KidKlub!

 [Check the app](https://kidklub.herokuapp.com/)

-## About This Boilerplate

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.
+## Project Brief

+A MERN Stack complex web application which can be used as a student portal and activity hub by any elementary & middle school

 ## Starting the app locally